scalajs-io/nodejs/README.md

 ScalaJs.io
 ==========
-This is a complete Scala.js facade for Node.js, io.js and npm; which means you can development full-blown Node.js/io.js applications using popular JavaScript software stacks including the MEAN Stack (MongoDB, Express, Angular, Node) and others.
+This is a complete Scala.js facade for Node.js, io.js and npm; which means you can develop full-blown Node.js/io.js applications using popular JavaScript software stacks including the MEAN Stack (MongoDB, Express, Angular, Node) and many other popular npm packages.

 ## Table of Contents